ratspeak/rathole-py/README.md

 2. Creates an I2P tunnel for your Reticulum transport node
 3. Optionally publishes your I2P address (B32) to the gateway registry

+`NOTE: To ensure you are publishing on the registry, connect via TCP to rns.ratspeak.org:4242 once your I2P client is running.
+You can only be published if you are seen by the registry node, which may be difficult without TCP until I2P is bootstrapped.`

 Other Rathole nodes with registry enabled will discover your gateway automatically and connect.
 You can run a public transport gateway from your couch.

-The registry uses signed registrations (Ed25519, via your node's transport identity) and entries expire after 15 minutes without a heartbeat.
+The registry uses signed registrations (Ed25519, via your node's transport identity) and entries expire after 30 minutes without a heartbeat.
 No IP addresses are stored or transmitted — only I2P B32 addresses.

 ## Security Guards